msv-lab/f1x/doc/ComparisonAngelix.md

-# Comparison with Angelix #
+# f1x vs Angelix #

-f1x is the successor of [Angelix](http://angelix.io).
-We recommend f1x for general use, since it represents a more practical trade-off between efficiency, effectiveness and usability.
-However, Angelix also provides several unique capabilities not available in f1x.

-The advantages of f1x:

-- f1x generates more patches (e.g. for Genprog ICSE'12 benchmark);
-- f1x is significantly faster (e.g. for Genprog ICSE'12 benchmark);
+### Search methodology ###

+From the point of view of search methodology, f1x is an __improvement__ of Angelix that addresses the path explosion problem.
+The corresponding tradeoffs:

+- f1x scales to larger search spaces and therefore can repair more bugs [TBA];
+- f1x search is complete (exhaustive), while Angelix search is not [TBA].

+### Underlying analysis ###

+Angelix is symbolic (uses constraint solving), while f1x is enumerative.
+Therefore, f1x is a __counterpart__ of Angelix from the point view of underlying analysis.
+The corresponding tradeoffs:

-- f1x supports patch prioritization (due to explicit search space representation and the global maximum guarantee);
+- f1x supports arbitrary patch prioritization [TBA];
+- f1x is not restricted to theories supported by SMT solver (e.g. supports non-linear arithmetic, etc.);
+- f1x does not depend on symbolic execution and therefore can be applied to a wider variety of programs;
+- f1x performance is more consistent [NO DOCUMENTED EVIDENCE];
+- Angelix is better in synthesizing constants [NO DOCUMENTED EVIDENCE];
+- Angelix is better in repairing integer expressions [NO DOCUMENTED EVIDENCE].

+### Implementation ###

+The implementation tradeoffs:

+- f1x does not require manual source code instrumentation;
 - f1x is easier to install and use;
-- f1x does not require manual source code instrumentation;
-- f1x does not rely on symbolic execution and therefore can be applied to a wider variety of programs;
+- f1x implementation is deterministic, while Angelix implementation is not;
-- f1x is more accurate (its expression synthesizer is bit-precise);
+- f1x synthesizer is bit-precise, while Angelix synthesizer is not;
-- f1x is not restricted to theories supported by SMT solver (e.g. it supports non-linear arithmetic, etc.)

-The advantages of Angelix:

-- Angelix can generate multi-line patches;
+- Angelix can generate multi-line patches, while f1x cannot;
-- Angelix can generate more complex patches (e.g. for Heartbleed vulnerability)
+- Angelix contain more complex patches in its search space (e.g. can fix Heartbleed vulnerability).
-- Angelix can be potentially more reliable if its symbolic search space representation is combined with verification.